Erdash4/st-emojis/README.md

 # Custom Emojis for SillyTavern

-A SillyTavern UI extension that lets you upload your own emoji images and use them in chat with shortcodes like `:true:`.
+A SillyTavern UI extension that lets you upload your own emoji images and use them in chat with Discord-esque shortcodes like `:true:`.

 <img width="389" height="412" alt="image" src="https://github.com/user-attachments/assets/9380dd43-f093-47f4-be1a-535c84db5833" />